 Q7.
-What is the cheapest university in Germany for international students?
+What cheapest student cities in Germany With Universities?

-Following is a list of the cheapest universities in Germany for international students:
+Following is a list of the cheapest student cities in Germany with its most popular universities for international students:

 Q8.
 How much money do I need to show for a German student visa?

 Although several students are willing to study for free in Germany, living costs are inevitable.
-The cost of living in Germany varies by region; for example, Munich is considered the most costly German city to live in, with annual living costs ranging about €12,000 (US$13,900).
-In contrast, the total annual cost of living in Germany is approximately €10,200 (US$11,800).
+The cost of living in Germany varies by region; for example, Munich is considered the most costly German city to live in, with annual living cost in Germany for international students ranging about €12,000 (US$13,900).
+In contrast, the total annual living expenses in Germany for international students is approximately €10,200 (US$11,800).